ConnectedHumber/Air-Quality-Web/README.md

 This project contains the web interface for the ConnectedHumber air Quality Monitoring system.
 It is composed of 2 parts:

- - A PHP-based JSON API server (entry point: api.php)
+ - A PHP-based JSON API server (entry point: api.php) that's backed by a MariaDB server
  - A Javascript client application that runs in the browser

 The client-side browser application is powered by [Leaflet](https://leafletjs.com/).

+Note that this project is _not_ responsible for entering data into the database.
+This project's purpose is simply to display the data.

 ## System Requirements
 In order to run this program, you'll need the following: